testillano/h2agent/docs/api/README.md

 - var.`<id>`: general purpose variable (readable at transformation chain, scoped to the `outState` chain).
 Cannot refer json objects.
 This source variable identifier **admits variables substitution**.
 Variables set in one provision are automatically available in the next provision linked via `outState`, and destroyed when the chain ends.

-- globalVar.`<id>`: general purpose global variable (readable from anywhere, process-level scope).
-Cannot refer json objects.
-This source variable identifier **admits variables substitution**.
-Global variables are useful to store dynamic information to be used in a different provision instance.
+- vault.`<key>`[.`/<path>`]: general purpose vault (readable from anywhere, process-level scope).
+Values can be strings, numbers, booleans, arrays or `json` objects.
+When a `/<path>` is provided (json pointer format, after the dot separator), the source navigates into the stored `json` value (e.g. `vault.TPL./request/headers/auth` extracts the `auth` field).
+Without path, the whole value is used.
+For string values, the behavior is backward compatible with the former string-only storage.
+This source variable identifier **admits variables substitution** (on the key part).
+Vault are useful to store dynamic information to be used in a different provision instance.
 For example you could split a request `URI` in the form `/update/<id>/<timestamp>` and store a variable with the name `<id>` and value `<timestamp>`.
 That variable could be queried later just providing `<id>` which is probably enough in such context.
-Thus, we could parse other provisions (access to events addressed with dynamic elements), simulate advanced behaviors, or just parse mock invariant globals over configured provisions (although this seems to be less efficient than hard-coding them, it is true that it drives provisions adaptation "on the fly" if you update such globals when needed).
+Thus, we could parse other provisions (access to events addressed with dynamic elements), simulate advanced behaviors, or just parse mock invariant globals over configured provisions (although this seems to be less efficient than hard-coding them, it is true that it drives provisions adaptation "on the fly" if you update such globals when needed). **Note:** key names cannot contain dots (dots are reserved as separator between key and path).

 - value.`<value>`: free string value.
 Even convertible types are allowed, for example: integer string, unsigned integer string, float number string, boolean string (true if non-empty string), will be converted to the target type.
 Empty value is allowed, for example, to set an empty string, just type: `"value."`.
 This source value **admits variables substitution**.
 Also, special characters are allowed ('\n', '\t', etc.).